BiruktawitY/8-week-SQL-challenge/Case Study #2 - Pizza Runner/README.md

 5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?

  [View my solution here for Pricing and Ratings](https://github.com/BiruktawitY/8-week-SQL-challenge/blob/main/Case%20Study%20%232%20-%20Pizza%20Runner/Solution(.md)/D.%20Pricing%20and%20Ratings.md)

- ### E. Bonus Questions
- If Danny wants to expand his range of pizzas - how would this impact the existing data design?
-Write an `INSERT` statement to demonstrate what would happen if a new `Supreme` pizza with all the toppings was added to the Pizza Runner menu?

  ## Solutions
  - View the full syntax [here](https://github.com/BiruktawitY/8-week-SQL-challenge/tree/main/Case%20Study%20%232%20-%20Pizza%20Runner/Solution(.sql))